Have a Sauna, Live LongerApril 24, 2017

 Have a Sauna, Live Longer

-I first came across Finnish sauna when I visited Finland last year to meet my future daughter in law's family.
-They live in southern Finland in the city of Salo, home to one of Nokia phone's main manufacturing hubs 20 years ago.
+I first came across a Finnish sauna when I visited Finland last year to meet my future daughter-in-law's family.
+They live in southern Finland in the city of Salo, home to one of Nokia phones' main manufacturing hubs 20 years ago.
 There, in their apartment, was a sauna.
-We then went on a drive to see their summer home, and in a lovely lakeside cabin, three more saunas, one indoors and two separate wood fired saunas in their own buildings.
-My take away message, saunas are common in Finland!
+We then went on a drive to see their summer home, and in a lovely lakeside cabin, three more saunas, one indoors and two separate wood-fired saunas in their own buildings.
+My takeaway message, saunas are common in Finland!

 WWW.
 What will work for me.
 This data is so powerful, I'm seriously contemplating getting an infrared sauna.
 If I can clean up my basement enough to get space, this might be one of the best things we can do for ourselves.
 Having seen saunas in Finland, I now know that this research is very real, and has real implications.
 The survival data from this research is just about the most powerful intervention we can do for our personal health.
 Hmm.
 You can buy or build your own infrared sauna for under $ 1,000.